 Gavin McCrea's first novel, Mrs Engels (Scribe, 2015), was shortlisted for the Desmond Elliot Prize and the Walter Scott Prize, and longlisted for the Guardian First Book Award.
 His second novel, The Sisters Mao (Scribe, 2021), received high acclaim internationally.
-His first work of non-fiction is a memoir about his relationship with his mother; entitled Cells, it has just been published by Scribe.
+His first work of non-fiction, Cells (Scribe, 2022), was chosen as a book of the year by The Observer, The Irish Times and the Irish Independent.
 Most recently, he has been commissioned by Hachette/John Murray to write a novel of ideas featuring Jean-Jacques Rousseau.
-His articles have appeared in The Paris Review, The Guardian, The Irish Times, Lithub and Catapult.
+His articles have appeared in The Paris Review, The Guardian, The Irish Times, The Dublin Review, Lithub and Catapult.

 Read an interview with Gavin here.